ragumz/udacity-react-project02-redux-readable/app-readable/README.md

 * On Post or Comment edit, detect if the values changed before handling backend and redux state data saving.
 * Make list sorting options save by page route.
 * Improve Udacity api-server to manage more fields and operations to better Category, Post and Comment use.
+* Better way to discover the category name on current page URL when on any Post component to block category change.
 * The CSS should be improved.

 ## Create React App